Last updated on December 26, 2022

 Aquamarine Origin and Formation

 Aquamarine is the light blue to the deep dark blue and greenish-blue variety of the beryl mineral group.
-The name aquamarine comes from the Latin “aqua”, meaning “water”, and “marina”, meaning “of the sea”, as the colour of this beautiful gemstone reminds calm sea waters lapping the white sandy island shores.
+The name aquamarine comes from the Latin “aqua”, meaning “water”, and “marina”, meaning “of the sea”, as the colour of this beautiful gemstone is often associated with the ocean and is considered a symbol of tranquillity and peace.

 Aquamarine, similar to other beryl family gemstones, forms within igneous rocks (pegmatites) under heat and pressure for hundreds of millions of years.
 Pegmatites are formed during the final stage of magma crystallisation.
 When magma under the earth’s crust interacts with mineral-rich rocks, they heat up and form gemstones.
 Pure beryl is colourless; however, if it interacts with minute quantities of iron, colourless gemstone turns into enchanting blue and produces aquamarine.